NicerWang/NicerWang.github.io/docs/article/deep_learning_with_amd_gpu_on_windows.md

 > First written：2022/09/26

+**At present, DirectML has supported some common data types of all operators, and this article will try to reconfigure GFPGAN in the near future.**

 In the past，using AMD GPU for DL，we need Linux with ROCm installed.

 Now, Microsoft published [DirectML](https://github.com/microsoft/DirectML), which makes any GPU supporting DirectX12 be able to be used for DL on Windows.